Tick Prevention for Dogs in Granger

 The best way to prevent tick-borne diseases is to prevent ticks from biting altogether.
 Ticks are tricky pests due to their very small size, and the fact that they can easily attach to a host as they’re passing by.

-Here’s what you can do to reduce the likelihood of tick bites and a tick infestation:
+Here’s what you can do to reduce the likelihood of tick bites on dogs and a tick infestation:

 - Keep your grass trimmed short